Magento indexing issues are often created by incorrectly configured sites, but much of the problem can lay with poor site data and structure.

-There are multiple approaches and each have their pros and cons - though some have some clear advantages ahead of the rest.
+There are multiple approaches here and each have their pros and cons - though some have some clear advantages ahead of the rest.
 These all are the nofollow rel attribute value, robots.txt, Google Search Console parameters and meta robots tags.
-We'll look at each of these in turn.
+We’ll look at each of these in turn.

 The value nofollow for the rel attribute on anchor tags was introduced by Google in 2005 to annotate a link to say “I can’t or don’t want to vouch for this link.”
 This was quickly picked up as technique to do what became known as PageRank sculpting.
 Here one could concentrate PageRank to favoured pages on their sites.
 Around 2008 Google updated how PageRank flowed so this no longer provided any real benefit and in fact can be harmful as it stops the flow of PageRank ultimately getting passed back.
-This excellent blog by Inchoo explains why http://inchoo.net/ecommerce/why-relnofollow-in-ecommerce-menus-is-a-bad-idea/
+This post by Inchoo explains why http://inchoo.net/ecommerce/why-relnofollow-in-ecommerce-menus-is-a-bad-idea/

 In general using nofollow is an “unnatural” technique and should be avoided.
 As Google Engineer Matt Cutts advises “I pretty much let PageRank flow freely throughout my site, and I’d recommend that you do the same.
 I don’t add nofollow on my category or my archive pages.” https://www.mattcutts.com/blog/pagerank-sculpting/